 Track Record vs Coverage

-Motley Fool Epic can point to Stock Advisor’s 23-year track record showing +912.1% returns.
+Motley Fool Epic can point to Stock Advisor’s official +981% vs +216% book.
 That is verifiable, specific, and covers multiple market cycles including 2008, 2020, and 2022 bear markets.
+Across the bundle you get 713 unique names: SA 286 at 66% with 49 ten-baggers, RB 219 at 75%, HG 120, DI 88.
 Seeking Alpha Premium has no equivalent track record because it is not a pick service.
 The Quant ratings have backtested performance data, but backtested results and live-money track records are very different things.

 Conversely, Seeking Alpha Premium covers 10,000+ stocks versus Motley Fool Epic’s 340.
 If you invest in companies outside the Motley Fool universe, Seeking Alpha Premium gives you tools Motley Fool Epic simply does not offer.